aws-samples/amazon-sumerian-host-samples/README.md

 **Steps:**

-1. Alexa Skill has to be built that can integrate with Lambda and push the user’s voice inputs.
+1. Alexa Skill to be built that can integrate with Lambda and push the user’s voice inputs.
 2. Lambda functions to take appropriate actions as per the user’s voice inputs.
 One function for Persisting the input data on to Dynamo DB.
 Another to let Lex bot read data from Dynamo DB.
 3. Two Dynamo DB tables to persist transactional(user inputs) and QnA data
 4. Lex Bot